 Dodgers defeat Twins 8-5 to extend winning streak to 10

+LOS ANGELES - Joey Gallo thought he was experiencing plenty of winning this season when he was with the New York Yankees.

+Then he was acquired by the Los Angeles Dodgers at the trade deadline and has yet to lose.

-Chris Taylor hit the go-ahead home run in the sixth inning, Joey Gallo added a three-run shot in the seventh and the Los Angeles Dodgers extended their season-high winning streak to 10 games with an 8-5 victory over the Minnesota Twins on Wednesday night.
+Chris Taylor hit the go-ahead home run in the sixth inning, Gallo added a three-run shot in the seventh and the Dodgers extended their season-high winning streak to 10 games with an 8-5 victory over the Minnesota Twins on Wednesday night.

 Max Muncy also went deep for Los Angeles, which has the majors' best record at 77-33 and is 16 games in front of second-place San Diego in the NL West.